spacechase0/StardewValleyMods/README.md

 `SaplingPurchasePrice`        | Determines how much the sapling can be purchased for.
 `SaplingPurchaseFrom`         | Who you can purchase saplings from.
 Valid entries are: `Willy`, `Pierre`, `Robin`, `Sandy`, `Krobus`, `Clint`, `Harvey`, `Marlon`, and `Dwarf`.
 If an NPC isn't listed here they can't be used. `Pierre` is the default vendor.
 `SaplingPurchaseRequirements` | See [Event Preconditions](https://stardewvalleywiki.com/Modding:Event_data#Event_preconditions).
 If you do not want to have any `SaplingPurchaseRequirements` set this to `null`.

+**Facts about Custom Trees**:
+* Sprites are 80px tall and there is only 1 tree per row.
+Vanilla `Tilesheets\fruitTrees` has partial sprites for a 7th tree and is 432 x 560 px
+* JA starts numbering its trees at ID 10, and the first sprites are placed at 0,800.
+* As each sprite is 80px tall, the last sprite has to be at Y = 4000 to 4079 since the one after that would go from Y = 4080 to 4159.
+There is room for (4080-800)/80 = 41 extra trees.

 ### Objects
 #### Crop and Fruit Tree Objects